regulad/regulad.github.io/archive/_posts/2020-11-21-The GIF Event Horizon (Part 2).md

 <div class="tenor-gif-embed" data-postid="10912836" data-share-method="host" data-width="60%" data-aspect-ratio="1.0"><a href="https://tenor.com/view/dog-waves-hi-cute-puppy-gif-10912836">Dog Waves GIF</a> from <a href="https://tenor.com/search/dog-gifs">Dog GIFs</a></div><script type="text/javascript" async src="https://tenor.com/embed.js"></script>

 These GIFs do away with most of the comedic value and focus on conveying a message.
-Many of these are quite high-fidelity, and do great as a compliemnt to a conversation.
+Many of these are quite high-fidelity, and do great as a compliment to a conversation.
 Overall, I rate GIFs in this category a `6/10`.
 You can go far, far worse.
 Speaking of far worse...